Fragmentation-induced localization and boundary charges in dimensions two and above: Spatially modulated charges and boundary correlations

 for $i\in \{-\frac{n}{2},\dots,0,\dots,\frac{n}{2}\}$.
 We have normalized $\alpha^{(n),\dr{B}}$ such that $\alpha^{(n),\dr{B}}_{0,0}=1$ for all $n$.
 Given this boundary condition, we can find the solution of Eq.~\eqref{eq:2drec} in the bulk.
 In Fig.~\eqref{fig:higher_moment} we plot the solution for $n=2$ and $n=4$.
 The two different colors emphasize the change of sign of the solution along the nodal lines where $\alpha^{(n)}$ vanishes.
 E.g., $\alpha^{(2)}$ is positive in the central lobe (red) and negative on the sides (blue).
 A higher $n$, gives $n$ nodal lines with the corresponding changes of sign.
 The solutions $\alpha^{(n)}$ give rise to a set of conserved quantities which we denote by $\mathcal{Q}^{(n)}_{\vec{r}_0}$, where $\vec{r}_0$ refers to the location around which they are localized ($\vec{r}_0 =(0,0)$ in the discussion above).

 The solutions $\alpha^{(n)}$ inherit their properties from their continuum counterparts.
 For $n=0$, where the boundary condition is simply a Kronecker delta, we find a $1/r$ decay in $\alpha^{(0)}_{i,j}$, as shown in Fig.~\ref{fig:systemsizescaling}a.
 This means that the norm of $\mathcal{Q}^{(0)}$ diverges logarithmically with the linear size of the system, as shown in Fig.~\ref{fig:systemsizescaling}b.
 Hence, these charges are not sufficiently strongly localized at the boundary for a single one of them to give a finite Mazur's bound.
 Instead, we can make use of the general expression for Mazur's bound~\eqref{eq:MazurBound} and include all of them simultaneously.
-We find that this is sufficient to obtain a lower bound that is tight to the result obtained in our numerical simulations for any $S$ (see dashed black line in Fig.~\ref{fig:fig1}b, and Appendix~\ref{app:scaling} for additional details.).
+We find that this is sufficient to obtain a lower bound that is tight to the result obtained in our numerical simulations for any $S$ (see dashed black line in Fig.~\ref{fig:fig1}b).
+Additional details can be found in Appendix~\ref{app:scaling} and Ref.~\cite{Salathesis_22}.

 On the other hand, in agreement with the continuum case, the solutions for higher $n$ decay faster, as $r^{-(n+1)}$, as we confirm numerically in Fig.~\ref{fig:MZB_n}a.
 As a consequence, a \emph{single} one of these charges is sufficient to give a finite Mazur's bound, using Eq.~\eqref{eq:MazurBound_1charge}.
 However, while the lattice and continuum problems match at long distances, there are differences in their behavior close to the boundary that affect Mazur's bound.
 In particular, while the charges become more strongly localized towards the bulk for higher $n$, they also become more spread out at the boundary, which leads to an increase in their $2$-norm.
 As a consequence, the value of the bound~\eqref{eq:MazurBound_1charge} in fact \emph{decreases} with $n$ (while remaining finite for any finite $n$).
 Let us provide a rough estimate.
 For sufficiently large $n$, $\alpha^{(n)}$ decays quickly away from the boundary.
 Motivated by this, we estimate the scaling of $\lVert\alpha^{(n)}\rVert_2^2$ with $n$, by replacing it with the norm of the contribution from the boundary alone, $\lVert\alpha^{(n)}\rVert_2^2\sim \lVert\alpha^{(n),\dr{B}}\rVert_2^2$.
 The latter can be evaluated from Eq.~\eqref{eq:bound_alpha} and gives $\lVert\alpha^{(n),\dr{B}}\rVert_2^2\sim \sqrt{n}$ in the limit of large $n$.
 We evaluate Mazur's bound exactly for various $n$ in Fig.~\ref{fig:MZB_n}b, and find that it agrees with this estimate.
 The same figure also shows Eq.~\eqref{eq:MazurBound} evaluated using \emph{all} $n=0$ charges taken together, which gives a stronger bound.
 In Appendix~\ref{app:scaling} we show the finite-size scaling of Mazur's bound with system size for several $n$.